 All students in the IA program are strongly encouraged to participate in a one-semester overseas program; information is available from the Office of Off-Campus Studies.
 Students who are not language majors are strongly encouraged to continue with foreign language study beyond the intermediate level.

 IA students are encouraged to participate in internship programs, especially those pertaining to international relations.
 An approved internship typically counts as one course toward the 32-course College graduation requirement.

 Information for Students Pursuing Interdisciplinary and Special Majors

 Students who opt for the special major will normally not be able to dual major in IA because of the former's lack of a major discipline.
-Students pursuing an interdisciplinary major such as Japanese Studies, Globalization Studies, or Women's Studies will be considered for admission to IA on a case-by-case basis.
+Students pursuing an interdisciplinary major such as Chinese Studies, Japanese Studies, or Women's Studies will be considered for admission to IA on a case-by-case basis.

 Course ListingCourse level: